-Nothing sums up a Sussex summer more than watching our beautiful butterflies while they dance over the Downs, wander through our woods or circle us while we sunbathe in our back gardens.
+Nothing sums up a Sussex summer more than watching our beautiful butterflies while they dance over the Downs, circle through our woods or flutter in our back gardens.

 We’re very lucky here in The Living Coast biosphere.
 We are surrounded by some great countryside and you don’t have to travel too far to find some fantastic butterfly habitats.
 The diversity of habitats here – woodlands, fields, parks and downland – means you could encounter up to 40 different species of butterfly throughout the year.
 As we head into the summer the number of different butterfly species you can see in The Living Coast area increases and July is the peak time to head out and hunt for them.